sendgrid/docs/source/User_Guide/Marketing_Campaigns/Managing_Contacts/format_CSV.md

 SendGrid identifies individual contacts by their email, so you must include email as one of the CSV headers.
 If you do not include the email column, SendGrid will not add any information to your contact database or list.
 Rows in your CSV without an email address in the email column will automatically fail, but will not cause the entire upload to fail.

-General rules and guidance to follow when formatting a CSV to upload into Marketing Campaigns.

 {% anchor h3 %} Character Encoding {% endanchor h3 %}